 Health Testing and Requirements

-We are no different, and all of our dogs will undergo rigorous health screening protocols before being cleared to join the programme to minimise the risk of our puppies having to deal with genetic issues later in life.
+I am no different, and all of my dogs will undergo rigorous health screening protocols before being cleared to join the programme to minimise the risk of my puppies having to deal with genetic issues later in life.
 Therefore, when you adopt a Lily Hill Australian Labradoodle, they come with a 2 year genetic health guarantee.
-The health tests included in our screening process are as follows:
+The health tests included in the screening process are as follows:

 CENTRONUCLEAR MYOPATHY: Centronuclear Myopathy (CNM) is a reduction in muscle fibres causing muscle weakness, abnormal posture and gait, and exercise intolerance and collapse.
 Symptoms are variable but dogs are generally weak by five months of age and progression of the disorder ends around one year.